-Your new 242 Vacuum Forming Machine has been designed to produce high quality vacuum formings on sheet sizes of up to 685mm x 660mm (27" x 26"), with a maximum moulding height of 300mm (11.8").
+Your new 248 Vacuum Forming Machine has been designed to produce high quality vacuum formings on sheet sizes of up to $1370 \text{mm} \times 660 \text{mm} \times (54^{\prime\prime} \times 26^{\prime\prime})$, with a maximum moulding height of $300 \text{mm} \times (11.8^{\prime\prime})$.
 Changing the removable top plate, platen tray and clamp frame reduces the forming area.
-Reducing kits (Part No 242R) are available to order for this purpose.
+Reducing kits (Part No 248R) are available to order for this purpose.

-The material is heated from above by 40 ceramic heater elements.
-The heaters are separated into 15 heating zones, allowing the operator full control over heat distribution.
+The material is heated from above by 70 ceramic heater elements.
+The heaters are separated into 32 heating zones, allowing the operator full control over heat distribution.
 The heater zones are controlled from the machine's internal PLC (Programmable Logic Controller), and up to 40 different settings can be stored.
-The heater assembly slides on precision linear bearings to give smooth and maintenance-free service over many operations.
+The heater assembly runs on precision linear rails to give smooth and maintenance-free service over many operations.
 Rodless pneumatic cylinders control the movement of the heater system.

 While heating, a through-beam sensor constantly checks the level of the sheet.
-As the material softens and drops under its own weight, air pressure from the vacuum / pressure pump is injected into the mould cavity, supporting the sheet to assist in obtaining uniform heating.
+As the material softens and drops under its own weight, air pressure from the vacuum / pressure pump can be injected into the mould cavity, supporting the sheet to assist in obtaining uniform heating.

-Once heated, the heater system is moved to its rest position and the mould raised by a pair of pneumatic cylinders.
-Once the mould is in the raised position vacuum and release blow can be applied.
-A centrifugal fan blows cold air onto the moulding once it is formed to accelerate the cooling process.
+Once heated, the heater system is moved to its rest position and the mould raised by a synchronised set of pneumatic cylinders.
+When the mould is in the raised position vacuum and release blow can be applied.
+Two centrifugal fans blow ambient air onto the moulding once it is formed to accelerate the cooling process.